Identification for ISI Gaussian Channels: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
-Section~\ref{Sec.SysModel} includes fundamental prerequisites for the wireless communication systems modeled by the ISI Gaussian channels.
-The key contributions for the ISI Gaussian channels is presented in Section~\ref{Sec.Res}.
+Section~\ref{Sec.SysModel} includes fundamental prerequisites for the wireless communication systems modeled by the DTGC-ISI.
+The key contributions for DTGC-ISI are presented in Section~\ref{Sec.Res}.
 The paper finishes with a summary and recommendations for further research in Section~\ref{Sec.Conclusion}.